Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 # At once:

 Just seperates the downloads to different threads and downloads them at once.
-Might slow down yourconnection.
+Might slow down your connection.

 # By order: